abalbanyan/vscode-hero/README.md

 Digitalbrainstem's EJS grammar extension was heavily referenced to create this extension. https://github.com/Digitalbrainstem/ejs-grammar

 This extension works by extending the HTML syntax in VSCode.
-This isn't ideal for a couple of reasons (e.g. we can't use our own language-configuration.json, and we have to turn off HTML linting), so an eventual goal of this extension is to
+This isn't ideal for a couple of reasons (e.g. we can't use our own language-configuration.json, and we have to turn off HTML linting), so an eventual goal of this extension is to separate the syntax into its own language ID.
+There is an [outstanding VSCode issue](https://github.com/microsoft/vscode/issues/49210) which aims to make writing extensions for  templating languages easier.